IUCN NL sheds light on the formal and informal mercury trade

 A combination of factors is driving the continued use of mercury, including the lucrativeness of the trade, the informality of the ASGM sector, the poverty of many miners and the power imbalance between many traders and miners.
 Mercury governance within the investigated countries has potential for improvement.
 To tackle the mercury problem, action should be taken that addresses the problem from all angles and takes all key stakeholders into account.

-On June 3 Barbara Hendus, Program Officer Extractives & Conservation at IUCN NL, will present the results from the report during a webinar facilitated by Solidaridad and The Impact Facility.
-The event is part of a webinar series called Golden Myths, which aims to demystify the myths surrounding the risks, ethics and opportunities of ASGM.
+On June 3 Barbara Hendus, Program Officer Extractives & Conservation at IUCN NL, presented the results from the report during a webinar facilitated by Solidaridad and The Impact Facility.
+The event was part of a webinar series called Golden Myths, which aims to demystify the myths surrounding the risks, ethics and opportunities of ASGM.
+A full recording of the webinar can be watched below.

 The global mercury report is a compilation of findings from investigations that IUCN NL’s local partner organisations carried out.
 More detailed findings for each country can be found in the respective country/regional report.